Egyptian mediators hold talks to firm up Israel-Hamas truce - WTMJ

 Associated Press

 GAZA CITY, Gaza Strip (AP) — Egyptian mediators held talks Saturday to firm up an Israel-Hamas cease-fire as Palestinians in the Hamas-ruled Gaza Strip began to assess the damage from 11 days of intense Israeli bombardment.
-A 130-truck convoy carrying urgently needed aid was headed to Gaza.
+A 130-truck convoy carrying urgent humanitarian aid headed to Gaza.

 Saturday marked the first full day of a truce that ended the fourth Israel-Hamas war in just over a decade.
 In the fighting, Israel unleashed hundreds of airstrikes against militant targets in Gaza, while Hamas and other militants fired more than 4,000 rockets toward Israel.
 More than 250 people were killed, the vast majority of them Palestinians.